jovanhorvat/trackado-open-api/README.md

 Each endpoint manipulates or displays information related to the Users, specified by the user.

 * [List users](users/get-users.md) : `GET /api/v2/usersapi/GetUsers`

+### Custom fields endpoints

+Each endpoint manipulates or displays information related to the Custom fields, specified by the user.

+* [List custom fields](custom-fields/get-custom-fields.md) : `GET /api/v2/customfieldapi/GetCustomFields`